Zhoucheng133/netPlayer-Next/documents/en.md

 <img src="../demo/demo2.png" width="600px">

-### ~~Desktop lyric kit~~ (Deprecated Project)

-Desktop lyric kit's code [is here](https://github.com/Zhoucheng133/netPlayer-mini-kit)

-> [!WARNING]
-> It was removed from main App from `v3.5.2`.
-You need to enable ws service to use it.

 ## Usage

-> [!NOTE]
+> [!TIP]
 > Subsonic API does NOT support get 500 songs.
 All songs you can see is get random 500 songs and sort by time.

-> [!TIP]
-> You can use full random play button next to song number on all songs page, which is not affected by restrictions of Subsonic API
+> Supports displaying "All Songs" and "Albums" of the **Navidrome** service from `v3.6.2`

 ### Shortcuts